WRNB: 2016-2020: R&B

-On October 6, 2016, WRNB moved back to urban adult contemporary music, once more calling itself "100.3 WRNB," and dropping the "Old School" branding.
+On October 6, 2016, WRNB returned to urban adult contemporary music, once more calling itself "100.3 WRNB," and dropping the "Old School" branding.

 2020-2022: Urban contemporary

-On November 16, 2020, at 10 a.m., WRNB absorbed sister station WPHI's urban contemporary format into its own, with the station branded as "100.3 R&B & Hip Hop" (subsequently, WRNB's urban adult contemporary format would move full-time to their HD2 sub-channel).
+On November 16, 2020, at 10 am, WRNB absorbed sister station WPHI's urban contemporary format into its own and was rebranded as "100.3 R&B & Hip Hop" (subsequently, WRNB's urban adult contemporary format would move full-time to its HD2 sub-channel).
 This was a result of Urban One selling said station to Entercom; the two stations simulcasted for a week, as it had been previously announced that WPHI would begin simulcasting KYW ahead of the sale's closure, on November 23.

-2022-present: R&B
+2022–present: R&B

-With the ratings for the combined R&B/hip hop format failing to catch on in the market, bottoming out with a 1.0 share in the July 2022 Nielsen Audio ratings (well behind WUSL’s 3.6 share), the station ultimately reverted back to their previous urban AC format and "100.3 RNB" branding on August 25, 2022.
-With the shift, Program Director/afternoon host Paris Nicole exits the company after twelve years; Nicole had previously served in the same position at WPHI and had taken over at WRNB with the previous format shift.
+With the combined R&B/hip hop format failing to catch on in the market - bottoming out with a 1.0 share in the July 2022 Nielsen Audio ratings (well behind WUSL's 3.6 share), the station ultimately reverted to its previous urban AC format and "100.3 RNB" branding on August 25, 2022.
+With the shift, Program Director/afternoon host Paris Nicole exited the station after twelve years; Nicole previously served in the same position at WPHI and moved over at WRNB with the previous format shift.